-- iv.
-Acknowledge that interest will be charged at the prescribed rate; - v.
-Pay the current portion of the account in cash; and - vi.
-Sign an acknowledgement that, if the arrangements are being negotiated later defaulted on, that no further arrangements will be possible and that disconnection of water and electricity will immediately follow, as will legal proceeding. - 4.7.4 Customers with electricity arrears must agree to the conversion to a prepayment meter, if and when - 4.7.5 Implemented the cost of which, and the arrears total, will be paid off either by: - i.
-Adding it to the arrears bill and repaying it over the agreed period; or - ii.
-Adding it as a surcharge to the prepaid electricity cost, and repaying it with each purchase of electricity until the debt is liquidated. - 4.7.6 Council reserves the right to raise the deposit/security requirement in accordance with paragraph 5.3 of debtors who seek arrangements. - 4.7.7 Rates by instalments - i.
-Customers will pay the property rates account monthly, over 12 months. - 4.7.8 Indigent subsidy1 - 4.7.8.1 Qualifying households. - i.
+- 4.7.7 Rates by instalments - I.Customers will pay the property rates account monthly, over 12 months. - 4.7.8 Indigent subsidy1 - 4.7.8.1 Qualifying households. - i.
 A household, which has a total income of all occupants over 18 years of age, of less than double the pensioner grant per month, or qualifies as an indigent household in terms of this subsidy.(at an amount set by council from time to time) ii.
 Funding of subsidy.
 The source of funding of the Indigent subsidy is that portion of the equitable share contribution to the municipality made from the national government's fiscus and as provided for in the budget.
 In exceptional circumstances this can be supplemented from other revenues iii.
 The subsidy amount is to be calculated by adding the applicable basic services as well as assessment rate and fee units of water and electricity which council approves from time to time. - 4.7.5.3 Electricity will be subsidized 50KWH and households for indigent be required to convert to prepayment electricity meters, when implemented, the cost of which can be met either by: - i.
-The equitable share fund, if sufficient;
+The equitable share fund, if sufficient; - ii.

-- ii.
 A surcharge on the electricity coupon cost; or - iii.
-Cash payment by the household. - 4.7.8.4 A consumer who consumes more than 6kl of water and 50kw electricity is liable for that expenditure, failing to do so will result of the services be suspended. - 4.7.8.5 Household eligibility.
+Cash payment by the household. - 4.7.8.4 A consumer who consumes more than 6kl of water and 50 kw electricity is liable for that expenditure, failing to do so will result in the services be suspended1. - 4.7.8.5 Household eligibility.
 Households become eligible by application on a specific council application form, after which screening and ongoing auditing are possible.
 This form will require data on the inhabitants of the household, their occupations, income and property ownership, and business ownership. - 4.7.8.6 Council may cause inspectors to visit indigent households to audit the veracity of the data in the application form, and to record any changes in circumstances, and make recommendations on the continuation or discontinuation of the subsidy.
-An audit report be submitted to Council on a regular basis. - 4.7.8.7 Indigent households must reapply for indigent support every twelve months, subject to regular monitoring of individual cases. - 4.7.8.8 Existing arrears will be written of subject to the necessary bad debt provision. - 4.7.8.9 Households will be excluded from the scheme if: - i.
+An audit report be submitted to Council on a regular basis. - 4.7.8.7 Indigent households must reapply for indigent support every twelve months, subject to regular monitoring of individual cases. - 4.7.8.8 Existing arrears will be written or subject to the necessary bad debt provision. - 4.7.8.9 Households will be excluded from the scheme if: - i.
 The household head owns a second property. - ii.
 The application was filled in dishonestly. - iii.
 Audits suggest improvements in the financial circumstances of the household. - 4.7.8.10 If a consumer's consumption or use of a municipal service is less than the subsidized service, the unused portion may not be accrued by the customer and will not entitle the customer to cash or a rebate in respect of the unused portion. - 4.7.8.11 If a customer's consumption or use of a municipal service is in excess of the subsidized service, the customer will be obliged to pay for such excess consumption at the applicable rate.